ROI Evidence for Channel Partner Incentive Programs

 A: Brightspot: Of course!

 84% of Businesses Use Rewards

-The simplest ROI proof is 84% of US businesses use non-cash incentives according to the Incentive Federation market size study which estimated $90 billion is spent by U.S. business on non-cash rewards.
+The most straightforward ROI proof is 84% of U.S. businesses use non-cash incentives according to the Incentive Federation market size study.
+It is estimated U.S. businesses spend $ 90 billion on non-cash rewards.
 If the thundering herd of U.S. companies is investing in non-compensation rewards, it proves a widespread belief in their ROI.

 Ok, I agree with your thought.
 That stat is not purely focused on channel partners.

 The Incentive Research Foundation (IRF) conducted the best single study, calculating ROI on reseller incentive programs, named “ROI Incentive Programs: A Case Study for Channel Sales Success.”

 To increase sales and grow market share, a Fortune 500 manufacturer selling through value-added resellers (VARs) formulated a new channel partner incentive program to respond to competition in the marketplace.
 IRF validated the math.
 The program results were:

 • market share increased in 9 of 12 markets, more than 30%